myfrom/lawnchair.app-concept/README.md

 No, not a PWA but a fast and smooth experience - no matter what device, processor or network.
 I tried to make best use of what web platform can offer (**#UseThePlatform**) to send down as less code as possible and enhance the experience in newer browsers while maintaining usability in legacy apps.

-That also means that the website **works in 90% with JavaScript turned off**.
+That also means that the website **works in 100% with JavaScript turned off**.
+Why does it matter?
+If something goes wrong and the scripts fail to execute or haven't downloaded yet, the website will still be responsive and react to user input.

 ### Hassle-free deployment